dskinner/damsel/README.md

 	// ...
 }
 ```

-Note in addition that any extra indention after the first content line is preserved, making this suitable for parsing other indention based markups.

 ### More Examples
 For more exmaples, refer to the templates under /tests or read http://dmsl.dasa.cc for a general idea (minus all the python parts)